Items that originate in the United States and are found to be undeliverable in the destination country will generally be returned to the U.S. sender.

 If the sender refuses a returned parcel, it must be disposed of as dead Priority Mail International.

-If the sender has moved to another address in the United States, the returned parcel may be redirected, subject to forwarding postage, at the U.S. domestic zone rate.
+If the sender has moved to another address in the United States, the returned parcel may be redirected, subject to forwarding postage, at the U.S. domestic zone price.

 If the sender has moved to another country, the Post Office facility must hold the parcel and request instructions from International Claims, St. Louis ASC, P.O.
 Box 80146, St. Louis, MO 63180-0146.
 Requests should include the following information: